 This week’s topic: near-infrared spectroscopy in recycling

-Recycling has become an important subject in today’s society due to the impact of waste on our environment and the loss of valuable recources.
-In the past, sorting of recyclable materials (e.g. paper, plastics and textiles) was mainly done by hand.
-Nowadays, NIR spectroscopy has become a standard in the recycling industry.
+Recycling has become an important subject in today’s society due to the impact of waste on our environment and the loss of valuable resources.
+Whereas in the past, recyclable materials (e.g. paper, plastics, and textiles) were sorted mainly by hand, the use of near-infrared (NIR) spectroscopy has become a standard in the recycling industry.

-One of the most difficult materials to classify in a recycling waste stream is plastic.
-Reflection measurments employing near-infrared spectroscopy enable the classification of many of the most common polymers present in recycling waste streams.
-Each polymer has a distinctive fingerprint spectra which allows for the identification of recyclable plastics and the elimination of contaminants which can create downstream problems in the plastic extrusion process.
+One of the most difficult materials to classify in recycling waste streams is plastic.
+Reflection measurements employing near-infrared spectroscopy enable the classification of many of the most common polymers present in recycling waste streams.
+Each polymer has a distinctive fingerprint spectra which allows for the identification of recyclable plastics and the elimination of contaminants, which can create downstream problems in the plastic extrusion process.

 Modern large-scale recycling sorting systems are using NIR spectroscopy to rapidly and automatically identify different plastics and eliminate contaminants.